RenYang-home/Natural-Scene-Memorability/README.md

 ## LNSIM dataset

-The proposed LNSIM dataset is avaible at https://github.com/JiaxinLu-home/Natural-Scene-Memorability-Dataset
+The proposed LNSIM dataset is available at https://github.com/JiaxinLu-home/Natural-Scene-Memorability-Dataset

 ## Contact